kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lab_Programming_with_T-SQL.md

             @NewSalary AS NewSalary,
             @SalaryIncreasePercent AS IncreasePercent,
             'SUCCESS' AS Status,
-            'Salary updated successfully' AS Message;
+            'BaseSalary updated successfully' AS Message;

     END TRY
     BEGIN CATCH